SEND Information Report

 What support will there be for my child's overall well-being?

-Our school offers pastoral, medical and social support to the children/ young people by
+Our school offers pastoral, medical and social support to the children/ young people.

 As a relatively small school we know our children well and build strong relationships with them.
 Your child is very important to us and remains at the centre of everything we do.
 We give children regular opportunities to share their thoughts and feelings.
 The school offers a wide variety of pastoral support for pupils who are encountering emotional, social and behavioural difficulties.

-Members of staff such as the class teacher, teaching assistants, head of key stage, Deputy head, Head teacher and SENCo are readily available for pupils who wish to discuss issues and concerns.
+Members of staff such as the class teacher, teaching assistants, Deputy head, Head teacher and SENCo are readily available for pupils who wish to discuss issues and concerns.

-*Mrs Gray our Learning Mentor TA runs small groups targeting social skills, self-esteem, emotional wellbeing and anger management.
+*Mrs Jackson and TA's run small groups targeting social skills, self-esteem, emotional wellbeing and anger management.

 *We have high expectations of pupil behaviour and clear systems in place to promote this.